-- (1) The accuracy of any information reported on a tax return; - (2) A copy of a tax return provided by the tax return preparer or the taxpayer filing the return; - (3) The representation of another fiduciary or tax advisor who filed or prepared a tax return as to the amount of any item reported on that return; - (4) The settlor's representation regarding whether or not a gift or generation skipping transfer tax form has ever been filed, as well as how much of the respective exemptions have been utilized; or - (5) The direction from the grantor's or settlor's tax advisors based upon any contribution or distribution, or both, for the appropriate tax filings.
+- (1) The accuracy of any information reported on a tax return; - (2) A copy of a tax return provided by the tax return preparer or the taxpayer filing the return; - (3) The representation of another fiduciary or tax advisor who filed or prepared a tax return as to the amount of any item reported on that return; - (4) The settlor's representation regarding whether a gift or generation skipping transfer tax form has ever been filed, as well as how much of the respective exemptions have been utilized; or - (5) The direction from the grantor's or settlor's tax advisors based upon any contribution or distribution, or both, for the appropriate tax filings.

-An entity, for purposes of this section, shall be is defined as set out in subdivisions 47-34A-101(6) 47-34A-101(7) and 47-34A-101(13).
+An entity, for purposes of this section, is defined as set out in subdivisions 47-34A-

+101(7) and 47-34A-101(13).